AndrewLawrence/ajlFactorImputation/README.md

 Briefly, the input checks look for:

--   Presence of commonly used missing value codes in the data (e.g. -999)
+-   Presence of commonly used missing value codes in the data (e.g. -999) - all missing data should be set to NA.

--   Sample size small for common factor analysis (pca may be more reasonable)
+-   Sample size small for common factor analysis (PCA may be more reasonable)

 -   Inclusion of non-numeric factors/character variables in the factor analysis

--   Auxiliary variables coded as factors with too many levels (perhaps a mis-formatted numeric), or with infrequent factor levels.
+-   Auxiliary variables coded as factors with too many levels, or with rare factor levels.

 -   Additional issues identified by mice software (does a minimal processing "dry-run" of mice)